Be prepared: Building an emergency kit and plan

 Household emergency plan

 Be prepared for a fire or emergency with a household emergency plan.
 Having a plan ready that your family members know will help your family better navigate the stress of emergencies and disasters.
 The Canadian Red Cross has a template you can use to create an emergency plan for your family.
-Fill out the template online and then print it out.
+Fill out the template online, then print it.
 You can also keep a digital copy on your mobile devices.

-Your plan should detail exit routes from your home in case of fire and include who rescues each pet.
+Your plan should detail exit routes from your home in case of a fire and include who will rescue each pet.
 Remember to set a meeting point for your family if you get separated.
 Walk your family along the routes to the meeting point to ensure they know what to do and where to go.

 Stay informed about local wildfires and follow local alerts and warnings.